 After reading about celebrities who pamper their Chihuahuas with dog mansions and cashmere sweaters, you may feel like a lousy paw-rent.
 You may decide to compensate by giving lots of delicious food to your Chihuahua.

-However, you may worry about harming your chihuahua with too much or too little food.
+However, you may worry about harming your chihuahua with too much or too little food and impede their proper development.
 Read on to learn about exactly how much should a chihuahua eat!

 What should a chihuahua eat?

 Before determining how much chihuahuas should eat, it’s normal to wonder what chihuahuas should eat in the first place.
 Chihuahuas should eat a complete, nutritionally balanced diet that is suitable for dogs.
 Paw-rents in the USA should look for an AAFCO (American Association of Feed Control Officials) statement on pet food packaging.
 An AAFCO statement indicates if a diet is “complete and balanced” for a particular life stage.

 However, your Chihuahua’s ideal diet depends on his situation (e.g. medical history).
 Your Chihuahua should avoid certain foods if he has certain medical conditions.
 Therefore, please consult your veterinarian on the ideal diet for your Chihuahua!